Ritchie Torres: Immigration

+In 2021, Torres was an original cosponsor of the New Way Forward Act, which would overhaul federal immigration enforcement by eliminating mandatory detention, decriminalize unauthorized entry and reentry, narrow criminal grounds for deportation, and expand judicial discretion in removal proceedings.

 In January 2025, Torres was one of 48 Democrats to vote for the Laken Riley Act, which requires U.S. Immigration and Customs Enforcement to detain undocumented immigrants accused of committing nonviolent theft-based crimes.
 Among those 48, he was one of seven who had previously voted against the bill in March 2024.
 Torres has supported ending the NYC's "right to shelter" law for people who aren't long-term residents of New York City.
 Torres said "When I first entered politics, I was on the left on the question of migration" and "even though law enforcement should prioritize the most violent criminals for deportation, I will no longer put myself in the position of defending anyone who commits any crime."
 Torres later became one of 46 House Democrats who joined all Republicans to vote for a Senate-amended version of the bill.

 Police

 Torres supported "defunding the police" at the height of the Black Lives Matter movement following the murder of George Floyd.
 He said that there "needs to be a radical redistribution of resources from policing into social services and community based alternatives to overcriminalization", and touted his work as a then-City Council member to successfully cut the NYPD's budget.

 However, in February 2022, Torres said that "The defund police movement is dead in New York City and good riddance."
 In November 2024, during an interview on CNN with Jim Acosta, he said, "there was never a mass constituency for a movement like 'Defund the Police', so we should be taking positions that are in line with the majority of Americans", and "I want to be crystal clear, the majority of Democrats never endorsed a movement like 'Defund the Police.'"
 He has blamed "Defund the Police" movement for Democrats' loss of the White House.